Colin Laverty: Work on HPV and cervical screening

 Subsequently, the histologic features and colposcopic recognition and characterisation of this sub-clinical or non-condylomatous HPV infection of the cervix were established.

-Recognition of the frequent and close association of these noncondylomatous HPV-induced changes with high grade cervical intraepithelial neoplasia (CIN) - which was and is accepted as preceding life-threatening invasive cancer - led Dr Laverty to also suggest in 1978 the investigation of the possible role of HPV in genital tract carcinogenesis.

-Also, if cervical cancer proved to be due to, or required a virus infection for its genesis, then prevention by immunisation was theoretically possible.
+Recognition of the frequent and close association of these noncondylomatous HPV-induced changes with high-grade cervical intraepithelial neoplasia (CIN) - which was, and is, accepted as preceding life-threatening invasive cancer - led Laverty to also suggest in 1978 the investigation of the possible role of HPV in genital tract carcinogenesis.
+Also, if cervical cancer proved to be due to, or required, a virus infection for its genesis, then prevention by immunisation was theoretically possible.

-The suspicion and subsequent confirmation Dr Laverty that papillomavirus infection was much more common than formerly realised, that most infections were clinically invisible and at that time unknown to colposcopists, proved to be of profound clinical significance.
-It changed the interpretation of Pap smears, cervical biopsies and colposcopic appearances and therefore the management of women with abnormal Pap smears.
+The suspicion and subsequent confirmation by Laverty that papillomavirus infection was much more common than formerly realised, that most infections were clinically invisible and at that time unknown to colposcopists, proved to be of profound clinical significance.
+This changed the interpretation of Pap smears, cervical biopsies and colposcopic appearances, and therefore the management of women with abnormal Pap smears.

-Articles on quality assurance in cytology published by Dr Laverty and his team concerned the importance of targeted sampling of the transformation zone (where most precancer and cancer occurs), sampling implement choice, reporting terminology and management recommendations.
+Articles on quality assurance in cytology published by Laverty and his team concerned the importance of targeted sampling of the transformation zone (where most precancer and cancer occurs), sampling implement choice, reporting terminology and management recommendations.

-He was also interested in the cytologic recognition of cervical adenocarcinoma in situ (an important subset of cervical cancer precursors) and demonstrated a place for HPV in this form of cervical cancer also.
+He was also interested in the cytologic recognition of cervical adenocarcinoma in situ (an important subset of cervical cancer precursors), and demonstrated a place for HPV in this form of cervical cancer also.

 Laverty also evaluated new slide making and reading technologies, leading to improved Pap smear reporting accuracy and published some of the first trials of ThinPrep and CytoRich, technologies which are now widely used throughout the world.

 Dr Colin Laverty and Associates

 In 1982, he founded Dr Colin Laverty and Associates, a private pathology practice which provided specialised services in gynaecological cytology and histopathology.
 Approximately 200,000 Pap smears were processed annually.

-The practice provided referring general practitioners and gynaecologists with a great deal of educational material (newsletters, feedback on smear quality etc.) aimed at improving standards in cytology.
+The practice provided referring general practitioners and gynaecologists with a great deal of educational material (newsletters, feedback on smear quality, etc.) aimed at improving standards in cytology.

-The practice employed a statistician and much clinical research was carried out in private practice (which is most unusual), with regular publications in Australian and prestigious overseas medical journals.
+The practice employed a statistician, and much clinical research was carried out in private practice (which is most unusual), with regular publications in Australian and prestigious overseas medical journals.

 Over many years, Laverty lectured widely (often as an invited speaker) in Australia and overseas on the significance of HPV infection and on a range of gynaecological cytology and Pap smear screening issues.

 In August 1998, his practice was sold to Health Care of Australia (HCoA).
-Laverty was initially Medical Director of "Mayne Health – Laverty Pathology" in New South Wales.
-The practice was renamed "Symbion Laverty Pathology" and subsequently onsold to Primary Health Care, a very large, statewide, general pathology practice which still bears Dr Laverty's name.
+He was initially medical director of Mayne Health – Laverty Pathology in New South Wales.
+The practice was renamed Symbion Laverty Pathology and subsequently onsold to Primary Health Care, a very large, statewide, general pathology practice which still bears Laverty's name.